qutip/qutip/doc/guide/guide-visualization.rst

 Implementation in QuTiP
 -----------------------

 In QuTiP, the procedure described above is implemented in the function :func:`qutip.tomography.qpt`, which returns the :math:`\chi` matrix given a density matrix propagator.
-To illustrate how to use this function, let's consider the :math:`i`-SWAP gate for two qubits.
-In QuTiP the function :func:`qutip.qip.operations.iswap` generates the unitary transformation for the state kets:
+To illustrate how to use this function, let's consider the SWAP gate for two qubits.
+In QuTiP the function :func:`qutip.core.operators.swap` generates the unitary transformation for the state kets:

 .. plot::
     :context: close-figs

-    from qutip.qip.operations import iswap
+    from qutip import swap

-    U_psi = iswap()
+    U_psi = swap()

 To be able to use this unitary transformation matrix as input to the function :func:`qutip.tomography.qpt`, we first need to convert it to a transformation matrix for the corresponding density matrix: